 Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves. ~ Steve Jobs

 Trust the experts.
 The first step to do inbound marketing is to know your ideal buyers.
 Sit down with your sales team to understand the criteria to build a buyer’s persona.
-It includes the preferences, values and also the attitudes they display when looking out to get some information.
-Analyze how the customers react emotionally when they try to gain knowledge about the product when they are making a purchase.
+It includes the preferences, values, and attitudes they display when looking out to get some information.
+Analyze how the customers react at an emotional level when they try to learn about the product when making a purchase.